wtsi-hgi/docker-with-gitlab-secrets/README.md

 gitlab:
   url: https://gitlab.example.com
   token: my-token
-  tenant: hgi-ci    # Optional default tenant, which will be overriden by if `dwgs-tenant` is specified
+  project: hgi-ci    # Optional default project, which will be overriden by if `dwgs-project` is specified
 ```